mjbots/moteus/docs/reference.md

 A variety of asynchronous serial encoders and debugging facilities are supported.

-The moteus-n1 additionally has a hardware RS422 transceiver connected to aux1's pins D and E which can be enabled through configuration.
+The moteus-n1 and moteus-x1 additionally have a hardware RS422
+transceiver connected to aux1's pins D and E which can be enabled through configuration.
 RS485 devices like the CUI AMT21x can be used if the RS422 pin Y is connected to A and RS422 pin Z is connected to B.

 ### Pin Options ###